jonginn/dotfiles/README.md

 ### Install rbenv/Ruby

 To be added to this Readme.
+These are the commands, but not automated at this time.

+`brew install 'ruby-build'`
+`brew install 'rbenv'`
+`brew install 'rbenv-default-gems'`

+### Install node version manager

+`brew install n`

 ## Thanks to
 [Mathias Bynens](http://twitter.com/mathias "Follow @mathias on Twitter") for the [original repo](https://github.com/mathiasbynens/dotfiles) we used to start this guide.